grymmjack/qb64pe-wiki-to-markdown/markdown_files/BEEP.md

 <blockquote>

-* [BEEP](BEEP.md) can be placed anywhere to alert the user that there is something to do or an error has occurred.
+* The [BEEP](BEEP.md) statement can be used anywhere in the code to alert the user that there is something to attend to or an error has occurred.
-* QB64 produces the actual "beep" sound through the PC's sound card, to emulate QBasic's beeping through the PC speaker .
+* QB64 produces the actual "beep" sound through the PC's sound card, emulating QBasic's beeping through the PC speaker .

 </blockquote>